catid/cm256/README.md

 ISA-L more aggressively optimizes the matrix multiplication operation, which is the most expensive step of encoding and decoding.
 Therefore, it should be faster in practice.

-CM256 takes better advantage of the m=1 case and the first recovery symbol, which is also possible with the Vandermonde matrices supported by ISA-L.  But these cases can be similarly optimized better by software using ISA-L, gaining the benefits of both.
+CM256 takes better advantage of the m=1 case and the first recovery symbol, which is also possible with the Vandermonde matrices supported by ISA-L.

-CM256 performs matrix inversion simultaneously with the solution, but this is not a huge improvement in performance.
+ISA-L uses a O(N^3) Gaussian elimination solver for decoding.
+The CM256 decoder solves the linear system using a fast O(N^2) LDU-decomposition algorithm from "Pivoting and Backward Stability of Fast Algorithms for Solving Cauchy Linear Equations" (T. Boros, T. Kailath, V. Olshevsky), which was optimized for efficient practical memory access times.

+In terms of decoding performance, the advantage may be to this library.

 #### Credits